 This tour is the perfect kick-off event for couples or singles wanting to learn about Princeton's fascinating history while enjoying an evening out in our quaint, picturesque town!

 Has Girls’ Night or Guys’ Night Out grown stale?
 Want to plan an impressive first date?
 While we make no promises about how your Saturday night will end, we can at least get it off to a good start!

 Learn about the fascinating lives of famous Princetonians, from idealistic Founding Fathers to everybody’s favorite bookish bad boy, F. Scott Fitzgerald.
 Sneak a peek at their beautiful homes, stroll past their favorite haunts and pass through the ivy-clad arches of Princeton’s campus as you learn all about the scandals, secrets, feuds and obsessions that shaped history and our quaint, little town.
 Why is Einstein’s residence unmarked?
 What’s the secret to getting your kid into their dream school?
 We have answers to (almost all of) your questions!

 Ninety minutes of walking and talking is sure to work up a thirst.
-Luckily, our final stop is the preferred bar of modern-day Town ‘n Gowners, Mistral, where the first round of Prosecco is on us.
+Luckily, our final stop is one of the preferred bar of modern-day Town ‘n Gowners where the first round of Prosecco is on us.
 One thing is certain… you’ll have plenty to talk about over dinner!

 Adults 21 years and older – $25 per participant